Nurturing Terroir

 We produce and source over 100 ingredients from around 60 countries to create our iconic brands, including key ingredients (wheat, barley, cane, beet, grapes, agave) and other flavouring ingredients that give our products their unique taste (coffee, coconut, star anise, juniper, orange, gentian…).

-We working with our farmers and partners to understand the most pressing challenges and develop sustainable and regenerative agricultural practices within our own vineyards and beyond which help improve soil health, enhance biodiversity, preserve water resources, capture carbon and improve livelihoods.
+We work with our farmers and partners to understand the most pressing challenges and develop sustainable and regenerative agricultural practices within our own vineyards and beyond which help improve soil health, enhance biodiversity, preserve water resources, capture carbon and improve livelihoods.

 Our Commitments

-Tend towards 80% key agricultural materials sustainably sourced
+• Tend towards 80% key agricultural materials sustainably sourced

 We are a proud partner of